Getting Online to Fly

-Now that you have joined VATSIM, it's time to get online to fly.
+Now that you have joined VATSIM, it's time to get on line and fly!

-To fly online in the VATSIM network, every virtual pilot will need some free software, which connects his/her flight sim with the network.
-These programs enable the communication with the network, transfer important data (e.g. the flight plan, aircraft type and your position and speed) to the network.
-On the servers side, all data will be collected and again sent out to the various pilots and ATC stations in your area.
+To fly on line in the VATSIM network, every virtual pilot needs software known as a "pilot client" to connect their simulator to the VATSIM network.
+These programs enable communication with the network and transfer important data (e.g. the flight plan, aircraft type and your position and speed) to the network.
+On the server's side, this data is collated and transmitted to the various pilots and ATC stations in your area.

-Click on the link above to be taken to the VATSIM website instructions on how to download and install XSquawkbox and follow those instructions to the letter.
-An incorrect installation or not following those instructions will no doubt lead to some unwanted heartache as you try to connect to the Network.
+Click on the links above to be taken to the VATSIM website instructions on how to download and install the clients.

 Connecting to a VATSIM Server

-In order to get the most from your online experience, there are some simple dos and don'ts to help you on your way:
+In order to get the most from your network experience, here are some simple tips to help you on your way:

 Do:

-• Turn 'crash detect' off in your simulator settings (someone else might already be parked at the gate you join the online session and your FS will register this as a crash and terminate your flight)
+• Turn 'crash detect' off in your simulator settings (someone else might already be parked at the gate as you join the online session, and your simulator will register this as a crash and terminate your flight)

-• Tune your COM1 radio either to the local controller or if no controller online, use 122.800 which is the worldwide Unicom frequency - VATSIM Code of Conduct Clause B(1)
+• Tune your COM1 radio either to the local controller or, if no controller online, select 122.800 (the worldwide UNICOM frequency) - VATSIM Code of Conduct Clause B(1)

-• Announce your intentions to the controller or if no controller online, via text in the text box in your pilot client so that other aircraft know what you're doing
+• Announce your presence to the controller, or if none, via text in the text box in your pilot client - this allows "text only" pilots nearby to "hear" you

 • Once you have finished your flight(s), remember to disconnect from the network